SinzuDeveloper/gdp_data_extraction/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License.
+See the LICENSE.md file for details.

 ## Contact

-For any questions or suggestions, please open an issue or contact me at [your-email@example.com].
+For any questions or suggestions, please open an issue or contact me at jasontoborewanogho@gmail.com.

 ---